tgherzog/wbg-ogdtoolkit/_includes/en/od-uses.md

 ### Budget and Spending

 * [OpenSpending](http://www.openspending.org/).
-This app tracks government financial transactions world-wide and presents them in useful, engaging formats that appeal to a variety of users, from schoolchildren to data geeks.
+This app tracks government financial transactions world wide and presents them in useful, engaging formats that appeal to a variety of users, from schoolchildren to data geeks.
 It features an open database of financial information; a community of users and contributors; and a set of open resources with technical, fiscal and political data.

 * [Moldova BOOST](http://moldova.wb-boost.org/).
 This app collects and compiles from national treasury systems detailed